In Person Dining is Thriving! Reservations will be required to be made 1 business day before you intend to dine with us.

 If you would like to take leftovers, please bring your own container.
 Cafe Costa volunteers are not allowed to provide to-go containers and the CC County Nutrition Program does not recommend taking the leftovers home to avoid foodborne illnesses.

-Frozen Meal Packs: will be available until August 31st and starting June 30th you will need to pre-order those meals by Thursday's at 12:00 pm for pickup on Friday's between 11:00 am-11:30 am.
+Frozen Meal Packs: will be available until September 24th 2021 and starting June 30th you will need to pre-order those meals by Thursday's at 12:00 pm for pickup on Friday's between 11:00 am-11:30 am.
 When ordering, please make sure you indicate Frozen Meal Pack and leave your name and phone number.
-Cost for these meals is a suggested $21 until June 30th and then the cost will be $15 through August 31st.
+Cost for these meals is a suggested $15 through September 24th.
 Frozen meal packs are only available for 60 and over patrons.

 Reservations can be made two different ways: